WHAT WE BELIEVE IN

 15. The Final Judgment

-There will be a final judgment in which the wicked dead will be raised and judged according to their works.
-Whosoever is not found written in the Book of Life, together with the devil and his angels, the beast, and the false prophet, will be consigned to everlasting punishment in the lake which burneth with fire and brimstone, which is the second death (Matthew 25:46; Mark 9:43-48; Revelation 19:20; 20:11- 15; 21:8).
+At the final judgment, all the wicked will be raised and judged according to their works.
+Those not found in the Book of Life will be cast into the lake of fire, along with the devil and his followers.
+This is the second death (Matthew 25:46; Revelation 20:11-15; 21:8).

 16. The New Heavens and the New Earth